kianzohoury/VAE/README.md

 it seems that most of the semantic information of MNIST digits can be compressed in a relatively small latent space.

-* Another important observation is that some digits are harder to reconstruction than others.
+* __Some digits are harder.__ Another important observation is that some digits are harder to reconstruction than others.
 We see that digits 1 and 7 are easiest to reconstruct, since they are both composed of straight lines, and digits 2 and 8 are hardest, as they are more complex (loops and curves).